Nā Huahana Uea Uea i Hana ʻia

 HOW TO USE A METAL STEAMER BASKET

 A stainless steel wire basket for kitchen is easy to use for healthy cooking.
 First, add about 1–2 inches of water to a pot, ensuring the water does not touch the basket when placed inside.
-Open the basket and arrange your vegetables, fish, or dumplings evenly inside.
+Open the stainless steel basket and arrange your vegetables, fish, or dumplings evenly inside.
 Place the basket in the pot and cover with a lid.
 Bring the water to a gentle boil and steam the food until cooked through, usually 5–15 minutes depending on the item.
 Use oven mitts to carefully remove the basket to avoid burns.
-Clean thoroughly after use to keep it in good condition.
+Clean thoroughly after use to keep stainless steel wire basket in good condition.

 KA POMAIKAI O NA HUA WAIWAI HANA LONO